-Can't Stand Your Teen's Music?
-Let 'Em Listen AND Keep Your Sanity With These Great Headphone Choices
+Since They Don’t Listen To Us Anyway, Here Are The 19 Best Headphones For Teens

 On the flip side, giving your teenager headphones can be a nice opening to teach them about polite behavior and responsibility.
 We know.
 It’s a nearly impossible task with these moody monsters.
 Hey— you signed up for it at the time of birth, even if raising a teen was not on your mind. #Don’tBlameUs

 When teenagers say they want a new pair of headphones, they’re saying two things.
 They want you to pay for them, and they want Beats headphones.
-This highly popular model has several color choices, all of which look great.
+This highly popular model comes in red, making them even stand out more than the competition.
 If you gift these headphones to your teens, they’ll cry for joy.
-And you can cry silently when you receive your credit card bill next month.
-Yeah, they’re f***ing expensive.
+But, have no fear if the price is a bit worrisome, as there are also great options for headphones at a lower price point.

+The iJoy Bluetooth Foldable Headphones features an adjustable headband, comfy earmuffs, and a five-button control right on the headphones.
+The foldable design makes it easy to carry wherever your teens goes and it comes in seven different colors.
+“Great quality headphones and can’t beat the price.
+I would say the sound quality on these is just as good as the beats brand,” wrote one Amazon reviewer.
+“Also, I can get fm radio on these, which I really like.
+Highly recommend!!

+Sometimes, the coolness factor comes from the way that your headphones look — and, while these might initially appeal more to tweens than teens, the TCJJ cat ear wireless headphones also have a ton of adult fans who aren’t ashamed to rock a cat ear.
+While they operate wirelessly, they also come with a jack audio cable, just in case.
+Being able to convert to wired headphones will be especially handy if there’s an issue with Bluetooth.
+Aside from looking cute, these also have great sound quality, especially for the price.
+They come in three different colors.

 For the best headphones under $100, well, the Beats headphones we mentioned earlier will not apply.
 Instead, these Skullcandy headphones are more in line with your budgetary needs.
 These also qualify as a candidate for the best Bluetooth headphones, containing 15 hours of battery life.
 They may not look as nice as Beats headphones, but they’re durable, which may be more important for your teen anyway.